clutter/SplitScreenScanner/README.md

     var tableViewHeader: String {
         return "Scanning Items to Truck"
     }

+    // Subtitle for the scan history table view, displayed on the right side of the header
+    // If this is nil, then the subtitle will not be displayed var tableViewHeaderSubtitle: String? {
+        let uncompletedItemCount = arc4random_uniform(10)
+        return "\(uncompletedItemCount) / 10"
+    }

     // Text displayed when no scans have been made during the current scanning session var nothingScannedText: String {